Restoring a Supreme Model 560-A Vedolyzer

 To summarize all the new parts installed to this point, I've replaced 46 resistors, 41 capacitors, 1 potentiometer, 2 1852 tubes, the dial lamp, 22 grommets, 3 input connectors, 6 pin jacks, the power cord, a broken fuse clip, most all of the hardware on the chassis, all the 3/8" front panel nuts, and added 3/8" flat washers to protect the panel's finish.
 I've also installed 2 battery holders and made 9 brass standoff spacers to replace missing ones for the terminal boards, and purchased fillester head screws to replace some missing ones on the front panel, 2 new handles to replace the missing ones on the cabinet, 4 new rubber feet, and all new hardware for mounting the unit in the cabinet and attaching the rear panel.
 And I replaced the 3AP1 CRT.
 I think that about covers it.

-Testing revealed a few minor issues such as loose pins on several tube sockets, two jumpers I forgot to reinstall when replacing some resistors, and I found some more components that are only on the original 560 schematic.
+Initial testing revealed a few minor issues such as loose pins on several tube sockets, two jumpers I forgot to reinstall when replacing some resistors, and I found some more components that are only on the original 560 schematic.
 Another 1852 tube was either very microphonic or had an intermittent internal short and was replaced.
 It caused the scope trace to jump wildly just by tapping on it.
 Also, when focusing the CRT, the Focus control was near maximum clockwise rotation.
 To bring the focus point back towards the center of the control I made a small modification by changing the 100K resistor between the Focus and Intensity controls to 200K.

-The B+ high voltage is about 300 - 310V depending on the function selected, and the CRT high voltage is about -1000V.
 While on the subject of high voltages, a WARNING about the Vedolyzer chassis is in order.
-This is a dangerous chassis to work on because the component mounting strips running along the inside walls on both sides of the chassis expose hazardous voltages right along the edges of the chassis, right where you could easily brush against a high voltage terminal while testing or, if this unit is powered on out of its case, for example, and someone tries to move it by slipping their fingers under the edges to pick it up, there is a very good chance of putting your fingers directly on one of these high voltage points.
-There is also a chance of putting a finger directly on the AC line voltage.
+This is a dangerous chassis to work on because the component mounting strips running along the inside walls on both sides of the chassis expose hazardous voltages right along the bottom edges of the chassis, right where you could easily brush against a high voltage terminal while testing or even put a finger directly on the AC line voltage.

 And there are also other exposed points with high voltage present, such as on the terminals of some of the front panel's control potentiometers.
 CAUTION needs to be exercised and as they say, don't try this at home.
 If you do, you're doing so at your own risk.

-The B+ high voltage is about 300 - 310V depending on the function selected, and the CRT high voltage is about -1000V.
 While on the subject of high voltages, a WARNING about the Vedolyzer chassis is in order.
-This is a dangerous chassis to work on because the component mounting strips running along the inside walls on both sides of the chassis expose hazardous voltages right along the edges of the chassis, right where you could easily brush against a high voltage terminal while testing or, if this unit is powered on out of its case, for example, and someone tries to move it by slipping their fingers under the edges to pick it up, there is a very good chance of putting your fingers directly on one of these high voltage points.
-There is also a chance of putting a finger directly on the AC line voltage.
+This is a dangerous chassis to work on because the component mounting strips running along the inside walls on both sides of the chassis expose hazardous voltages right along the bottom edges of the chassis, right where you could easily brush against a high voltage terminal while testing or even put a finger directly on the AC line voltage.

 And there are also other exposed points with high voltage present, such as on the terminals of some of the front panel's control potentiometers.
 CAUTION needs to be exercised and as they say, don't try this at home.
 If you do, you're doing so at your own risk.

-There aren't any alignment instructions available that I could find, but the schematic gives a few clues.
-First, there is no separate calibration for the ohm meter.
-It's calibrated everytime you zero it and adjust inifinity.
 Next, the three VTVM calibrations are not labeled on the 560-A schematic, but they are on the old 560 diagram, and are the DC Cal, AC Cal, and Common AC/DC Zero adjustments.
 These are the three trimmers on the terminal strips under the chassis.

 Before starting the calibration I set the mechanical zero of the needle.
 Then I set the Common AC/DC Zero trimmer to around mid range as a starting point.
 Not sure if I really needed to but I did.
 Then to calibrate the voltmeter I selected DCV and zeroed the meter with the front panel control.
 I selected the proper range, applied the calibration voltage, and set the DC CAL trimmer for the correct reading on the dial.
 Next I removed the voltage and readjusted the front panel zero and repeated the steps to refine the calibration.
 With that done I moved on to the AC calibration.